ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: Observations and data

 \subsection{JCMT SCUBA-2 Observations}

-The natal cores of the ALMASOP sources were observed in 850\,$\mu$m continuum with JCMT/SCUBA-2, as part of the JCMT legacy survey SCOPE, "SCUBA-2 Continuum Observations of Pre-protostellar Evolution" (Project ID: M16AL003, PI: Tie Liu).
+The natal cores of the ALMASOP sources were observed in the 850\,$\mu$m continuum with JCMT/SCUBA-2, as a part of the JCMT legacy survey SCOPE, "SCUBA-2 Continuum Observations of Pre-protostellar Evolution" (project ID: M16AL003, PI: Tie Liu).
 The beam size of JCMT at 850$\mu$m is about 14$\arcsec$.
 An analysis of the 850\,$\mu$m continuum emission of these dense cores was presented in \cite{yi_planck_2018-1}.
-The dense core parameters including the sizes, masses, H$_2$ column densities and mean densities derived by \cite{yi_planck_2018-1} are listed in Table \ref{tab:binary} and Table \ref{tab:single}.
-It is worth mentioning that we updated these parameters following new distance measurements as used in \cite{kim_molecular_2020}, which changed to use 380 pc for $\lambda$ Orionis, 390 pc and 430 pc for Orion A, 390 pc and 420 pc for Orion B, variously.
+The dense core parameters including the sizes, masses and H$_2$ mean densities derived by \cite{yi_planck_2018-1} are listed in Table \ref{tab:binary} and Table \ref{tab:single}.
+It is worth mentioning that we updated these parameters following new distance measurements as used in \cite{kim_molecular_2020}, which are 380 pc for $\lambda$ Orionis, 390 pc and 430 pc for Orion A, 390 pc and 420 pc for Orion B.